Evaluating patient risk status

 ---|---|---|---|

-2009 ACCF/AHA Consensus3 |
+2009 ACCF/ |

-2014 CHEST Treatment Recommendations4 |
+2014 CHEST Treatment Recommend-ations4

-2015 ESC/ERS Treatment Guidelines5 |
+2022 ESC/ERS |

 ACCF=American College of Cardiology Foundation; AHA=American Heart Association; ERS=European Respiratory Society; ESC=European Society of Cardiology; FC=functional class; NYHA=New York Heart Association; PAH=pulmonary arterial hypertension; REVEAL=Registry to Evaluate Early and Long-Term PAH Disease Management; SD=standard deviation.